FunDeckHermit/WasteIndicator/README.md

 # Waste Indicator
-Scripts that modify Tasmota to interact with the Ximmio waste API
+Scripts that modify Tasmota to interact with the Ximmio waste API.
+The color of an LED is set the day before a pickup date.
+It should also be easy to integrate into Home Assistant.

 <img src="https://github.com/FunDeckHermit/WasteIndicator/assets/5075692/daa3b6ec-65e7-4bce-ad62-c1d5df871f93" alt="image" width="300" height="auto">
 <img src="https://github.com/FunDeckHermit/WasteIndicator/assets/5075692/0be5ab7f-91a1-466a-9271-e1e5757cb129" alt="image" width="300" height="auto">